-This was also the case for model 2B [(Y(X) = 0.272 + 0.098L + 0.062R + 0.041T + 0.011E – 0.107P] where same companies (founded between 2005-2006) were compared with those that began their activity during the first downturn, between 2002 and 2004 (N=359).
-We found that the lifecycle stage is positively explained by the lifespan, financing stage and number of employees, and negatively explained by years before onset of VC downturn (T variable values are positive in this case because the downturn is in the future) so that companies founded before downturn are expected to survive for a longer period.
-Like in model 1B, the geographical location of a company influences on its survival – but in this model it is a light influence whereas peripheral companies survive about 1.5 months more than other companies.
+This was also the case for Model 2B [(Y(X) = 0.272 + 0.098L + 0.062R + 0.041T + 0.011E – 0.107P] where the same companies (those founded between 2005-2006) were compared with those that began their activity during the first downturn, between 2002 and 2004 (N=359).
+We found that the lifecycle stage is positively explained by the lifespan, financing stage, and number of employees, and negatively explained by the number of years before onset of VC downturn (T variable values are positive in this case because the downturn is in the future).
+Thus, the companies founded before downturn are expected to survive for a longer period.
+As in model 1B, the geographical location of a company appears to influence its survival, but in this model it is demonstrated to have a minor effect – companies in the peripheral regions of Israel survived about 1.5 months longer than other companies.

-Model 3 - predicting capital raising/investment round stage
+Model 3 - Predicting capital raising/investment round stage

-Dependent variable: Y(X) -- ‘financing stage’
+Dependent variable: Y(X) – ‘financing stage’

-Independent variables: L -- ‘lifespan’ (years, normalized); S -- ‘life cycle stage’; T -- ‘years before onset of VC downturn; ‘E -- ‘employees’
+Independent variables: L – ‘lifespan’ (years, normalized); S – ‘life cycle stage’; T – ‘years before onset of VC downturn; ‘E – ‘employees’

 Model 3A [(Y(X) = 0.442 + 0.429S - 0.083T + 0.154L + 0.033E] was also found significant when comparing companies that began their activity during times not characterized by downturn, between 2005 and 2006, with those that began their activity during the second downturn, between 2009 and 2010 (N=272).
-This was also the case when comparing same companies (2005-2006) with those that began their activity during the first downturn, between 2002 and 2004 (N=359) – model 3B [(Y(X) = 0.187 + 0.4115S + 0.149T + 0.19L + 0.041E].
-Both lead to the conclusion that the investment stage of incubated companies is positively explained by the lifecycle stage, lifespan, and number of employees, and negatively by years before onset of VC downturn (T variable values are negative in model 3A/positive in model 3B since the downturn occurs is in the future/past accordingly) so companies are founded further away OR longer apart from a VC downturn are expected to survive for a longer period.
+This was also the case when comparing the same companies (2005-2006) with those that began their activity during the first downturn, between 2002 and 2004 (N=359) – Model 3B [(Y(X) = 0.187 + 0.4115S + 0.149T + 0.19L + 0.041E].
+Both lead to the conclusion that the investment stage of incubated companies is positively explained by the lifecycle stage, lifespan, and number of employees, and negatively by the number years before onset of VC downturn (T variable values are negative in model 3A/positive in model 3B since the downturn occurs is in the future/past accordingly).
+Thus, companies founded at greater temporal distance from a VC downturn are expected to survive for a longer period.

-From statistically significant models 1-3 we understand that even when predicting success parameters other than lifespan, there exists a confounder variable that causes companies established during crisis period to survive for less.
-Our conclusion is that the confounder variable is the VC downturn, and it is powerful enough to explain the fact that companies that were established during it survive less than others -- both ones established before downturn, and ones established after it.
+From statistically significant models 1-3 we understand that even when predicting success parameters other than lifespan, there exists a confounder variable that causes companies established during crisis periods to survive for less time.
+Our conclusion is that the confounder variable is the VC downturn.
+It is powerful enough to explain the fact that companies that were established during the downturn survive for a shorter time than others – both ones established before downturn and ones established after it.

 Discussion

-This study sought to resolve the issue of the effect of economic crises on early stage companies in Israel.
-Two different hypotheses existed for the issue under examination, based on studies that focused on the effect of the 2008 economic crisis on financing entrepreneurial ventures.
-The first, a study by Block et. al (2010) suggests entrepreneurs in times of crisis will delay new business launch and will engage in looking for alternative sources of employment until the financial arena stabilizes.
-On the other hand, another study of Block’s, also supported by McCahery and Vermeulen, recommended to entrepreneurs seeking investment in times of crisis to explore alternative investments channels (de Vries and Block 2011; McCahery and Vermeulen 2010).
-The current study questions which of the theories would be the case: that Israeli entrepreneurs in crisis times will approach technological incubators as an alternative financing channel -- which would then manifest itself with better performance of incubator companies in crisis years, or will they delay launch of new ventures.
+This study sought to examine the effect of economic crises on early stage companies in Israel.
+The literature offered two different hypotheses on this issue, based on studies that focused on the effect of the 2008 economic crisis on financing entrepreneurial ventures.
+The first, a study by Block et. al (2010) suggests that, in times of crisis, entrepreneurs will delay the launch of a new business and will look for alternative sources of employment until the financial arena stabilizes.
+On the other hand, de Vries and Block (2011), supported by McCahery and Vermeulen (2010), recommended that entrepreneurs who are seeking investment in times of crisis should explore alternative investments channels.
+The current study questions which of the theories would be the case: that Israeli entrepreneurs in crisis times tend to approach technological incubators as an alternative financing channel (which would result in better performance of incubator companies in crisis years) or tend to delay launch of new ventures.